Vax-Before-Travel Vaccines

 Tuberculosis Vaccine

-The BCG vaccine helps prevent tuberculosis and is used for nonspecific protective effects.
-Various versions of the BCG vaccine are available in 2024.
+The U.S. CDC recommended that the BCG vaccine help prevent tuberculosis and is used for nonspecific protective effects, such as bladder cancer.
+Various versions of the BCG vaccine are available globally in 2025.

 Typhoid Vaccine

-Typbar TCV is a vaccine containing polysaccharide of Salmonella typhi Ty2 conjugated to Tetanus Toxoid.
+Typbar TCV is a vaccine containing the polysaccharide of Salmonella typhi Ty2 conjugated to Tetanus Toxoid.

 Typhim VI is a sterile solution prepared from the purified polysaccharide capsule of Salmonella typhi (Ty 2 strain).